-Currently I’m running an experiment here at Growing a Green Family.
-Can the average family of four save $50,000 in five years simply by living green?
+In a current experiment here at Growing a Green Family, we’re trying to figure out if an average family of four can save $50,000 in five years simply by living green.

 So far we found that you can save $6,000+ if you switch from bottled water to tap and filtered tap water in reusable bottles and we also found that you won’t save much at all if you switch from paper to cloth napkins (although you still should).
 Up next…

 Ditch paper towels and use cloth towels instead

 Figuring this calculation won’t be easy.
 It’s easy to calculate cloth towel use because I’m actually in a family of five and use cloth exclusively – so I’ve been there.
 It’s a lot harder to guess how many paper towels people are using, although research in this area points to a lot.

 You may think, “I don’t use too many paper towels” but it’s easy to see how paper towel use can get quickly out of hand if you consider these estimates for a family of four…

 - Use as napkins at meals = 84 sheets per week.

 - Use as hand towel in the bathroom – (4 potty breaks a day x 4 people) = 112 sheets a week.

 - Washing up before meals and before cooking (3 meals a day) = 105 sheets a week.

 - Washing and drying fruits and veggies (assuming you eat them at each meal – which you should) = 63 sheets a week.